isc-projects/bind9/doc/arm/reference.rst

    :tags: security
    :short: Specifies the expected hostname in the TLS certificate of the remote server.

-    The expected hostname in the TLS certificate of the remote server.
+    This specifies the expected hostname in the TLS certificate of the remote server.
 This option enables a remote server certificate verification.
 If :any:`ca-file` is not specified, then the platform-specific certificates store is used for